Language nest: Russia

 There is a language nest in Vieljärvi, Karjalan Tazavaldu (Vedlozero, the Republic of Karelia): Karjalan Kielen Kodi.
 Language nest is kielipezä in Karelian.

 Language nests have been proposed as part of the revitalization of Nivkh on Sakhalin, but as of 2018 had not been implemented due to the unwillingness of local school administrators and shortages of staff and funding.

 Isle of Man

-Language nests have been used on the Isle of Man, where there are Manx language playgroups and nurseries run by Mooinjer Veggey.
+Language nests have been used on the Isle of Man, where there are Manx language playgroups and nurseries run by Mooinjer Veggey, a charity.

 North America

 Canada

-A study in 2004 reported on two language nests in British Columbia: a Cseyseten ("language nest") at Adam's Lake in the Secwepemc language, and a Clao7alcw ("Raven’s nest") at Lil’wat Nation in the Lil’wat language written about by Onowa McIvor for her Master's thesis.
+A study in 2004 reported on two language nests in British Columbia: a Cseyseten ('language nest') at Adam's Lake in the Secwepemc language, and a Clao7alcw ('raven’s nest') at Lil’wat Nation in the Lil’wat language written about by Onowa McIvor for her master's thesis.

 The First Peoples' Cultural Council in Canada provides grants to First Nations communities in British Columbia as part of the Pre-School Language Nest Program.

 In the Northwest Territories, there are language nests for each of the official Aboriginal languages, with more than 20 language nests in total.